oriohac/oriohac/README.md

 - 👋 Hi, I’m @oriohac
-- 👀 I’m interested in Mobile/Android development using Flutter/Kotlin and Django Web Development.
+- 👀 I’m interested in Mobile/Android development using Flutter/Kotlin and Django for web development.
 - 🌱 I’m currently building apps and experiences with Flutter, Django and some other technologies like Firebase.
 - 💞️ I’m looking to collaborate on projects both remote and physical.
 - 📫 How to reach me: email: oriohac@gmail.com.